KablamoOSS/kerosene/packages/eslint-plugin/README.md

 ### `test-id-consistent-naming`

-This rule ensures common misspellings always get fixed to the snake-case `data-test-id`.
+This rule ensures common misspellings always get fixed to the kebab-case `data-test-id`.

 ## Configurations